 Elephants of all ages and both sexes touch one another frequently, often to communicate a greeting, excitement, competition, dominance, discipline, reassurance, play and reproductive status.
 The trunk is an especially important means of tactile communication.

-Asian elephants are herbivores.
-An elephant spends about three-quarters of each day eating or moving toward a food or water source.
+Asian elephants are herbivores and spend about three-quarters of each day eating or moving toward a food or water source.
 Feeding is not continuous, with three principal feeding bouts in the early morning, afternoon and night.
 Elephants tend to rest and nap during the hottest hours of the day.
 They feed primarily on grasses but also consume large amounts of browse, including leaves, roots, vines, twigs, shoots and bark, as well as fruit.
-Cultivated crops such as bananas and sugar cane are also a favored food.
+Cultivated crops such as bananas and sugar cane are also a favored food, placing them in conflict with farmers.
 Foraging herds can be very destructive to cropland or forest, because they are capable of pushing down large trees in order to gather their foliage and bark.
-Unlike ruminants, elephants only assimilate about 44 percent of what they eat.
+Elephants only assimilate about 44 percent of what they eat.
 Therefore, they must consume great amounts of food, about 165 to 330 pounds (74 to 150 kilograms) per day and about 50 gallons (189 liters) of water per day in the wild.
 A very large male might eat twice that amount.

 Wild males and females reach sexual maturity between 8 and 13 years of age.
 Females usually have their first birth in their mid-teens.
 Behavioral studies tell us that males are unlikely to father a calf until they are in their 30s, when they are best able to compete with older, larger males.
-However, more recent DNA testing of African elephants suggests that young bulls may father calves more frequently than previously thought.
 By about the age of 30, most healthy males begin to experience a regular period of heightened sexual and aggressive activity called musth.

 Because elephants require much larger areas of natural range than many other terrestrial mammals, they are often the first species to suffer the consequences of habitat fragmentation and destruction.
 Elephants are also considered a pest and a danger in areas of agriculture, especially populations surrounded by cultivated land.
 Crop raiding is frequent and can create situations that can lead to elephant deaths, as well as human deaths.
 Palm oil plantations, primarily in Malaysia and Indonesia, are rapidly causing deforestation.
 The use of slash and burn clearing and industrial planting techniques is not uncommon.
 This is greatly decreasing the land available for elephant habitats in these regions.